ghartman1620/alma-exercise-hartman/README.md

 * The CaseSubmissionForm component is too large and has too much business logic.
 Upon a code review and iteration, I would split apart the submission logic and error state management into hooks to reduce the concerns of the component itself to only rendering.
 * Naturally, this authentication system is no good at actually securing the internal leads UI.
 Given an expansion of this application my first choice would be to adopt an existing authentication system such as OAuth.
 * There are a few deprecated packages in the dependencies.
 I'd want to look into those before much longer in future development of this application.
+* There's a certain amount of duplication in the fetch code.
+I would very likely write my own wrapper around fetch before long in continuing this project.

 I appreciate your reading my documents and code.
 Thank you again for your consideration!